kkthxbye-code/csgo_bugs/sv_pure_bypass_2-electric_boogaloo/README.md

 #### Sparkles video note:

 Seems like spakles made yet another video.
 Contrary to what he said in the video, this has been in the game probably since launch.
 I found it about six months ago.
 The other sv_pure bypass also still works.
+Also shoutout to /r/ninjaflank for being an idiot.

 ## sv\_pure bypass \#2